 March of Dimes

-Wayne State University is proud to host the March of Dimes March for Babies on Sunday, April 27, 2014.
+Wayne State University is proud to participate in the March of Dimes March for Babies on Saturday, April 30, 2016.
 The March of Dimes’ mission is to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 Their mission is carried out through research, community services, education and advocacy to save babies’ lives.

 Why we walk